BDX-town/Mangane/README.md

 Mangane make use of code from other opensource and free software under various licenses:

-- Mangane is based on [Soapbox](https://soapbox.pub) frontend for Rebased, Pleroma, Mastodon, licensed under AGPL v3 or later.
+- Mangane is a fork of [Soapbox](https://soapbox.pub) a frontend for Rebased, Pleroma and Mastodon, licensed under AGPL v3 or later.

 - `static/sounds/chat.mp3` and `static/sounds/chat.oga` are from [notificationsounds.com](https://notificationsounds.com/notification-sounds/intuition-561) licensed under CC BY 4.0.

-- Mangane use part of [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss) licensed by Tailwindlab under the simple permissive MIT License.
+- [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss) licensed by Tailwindlab under the simple permissive MIT License.